Fox, Holmes lead Kings by Spurs for 5th straight victory

 TIP-INS

-Kings: C Hassan Whiteside missed his third straight game with a sore right knee. … Former Spurs center Chimezie Metu had five points in 13 minutes. … The Kings are 22-69 in San Antonio in franchise history and 17-52 since relocating from Kansas City to Sacramento.
+Kings: With his family in attendance, Tyrese Haliburton had 15 points and 10 assists for his first career double-double.
+C Hassan Whiteside missed his third straight game with a sore right knee. … Former Spurs center Chimezie Metu had five points in 13 minutes. … The Kings are 22-69 in San Antonio in franchise history and 17-52 since relocating from Kansas City to Sacramento.

-Spurs: DeMar DeRozan surpassed Chris Webber and Chris Bosh for 94th in career scoring with his 17,190 points. … Murray’s 21 points in the first half marked the first time he has scored 20 points in a half. … After completing their nine-game homestand, the Spurs will have only seven home games remaining in their final 24 games of the regular season.
+Spurs: San Antonio announced it signed Gorgui Dieng.
+The 6-foot-10 center averaged 7.9 points and 4.5 rebounds in 22 games with Memphis before being waived March 26. … DeMar DeRozan surpassed Chris Webber and Chris Bosh for 94th in career scoring with his 17,190 points. … Murray’s 21 points in the first half marked the first time he has scored 20 points in a half. … After completing their nine-game homestand, the Spurs will have only seven home games remaining in their final 24 games of the regular season.